What is Lichen Sclerosus?

 Late Diagnosis of Lichen Sclerosus

-Unfortunately, when patients see Dr. Hall, they often have advanced lichen sclerosus.
+Unfortunately, when patients see their menopause specialist, they often have advanced lichen sclerosus.
 The common history is that the patient has been to the same doctor for many years with the same complaints, or to a series of doctors with the same complaints with no success in treatment.
 The symptoms persist, despite multiple treatments for yeast, bacteria, and/or vaginal dryness, but no vulva biopsy has been taken.

 Additional scarring from advanced lichen sclerosus can be substantially decreased with treatment but the scarring that has already occurred will not return to normal.
 This is true for the scar tissue covering the clitoris and the architectural vulva changes.
 Narrowing of the vagina can be treated with various methods as described below.
 While treatments are available it cannot undo the damage already done by progression of this disease.
 Early diagnosis is essential.